AndreaKe/AST24-SQL-dialects-comparison/README.md

 The DBMS/Test Suites supported are:

 1. Postgres
-2. mySQL
+2. MySQL

-Additionally, we implemented support for executing the extracted test suites not only on Postgres and mySQL but also on DuckDB.
+Additionally, we implemented support for executing the extracted test suites not only on Postgres and MySQL but also on DuckDB.

-In this repository you find the scripts used for extracting the test cases of Postgres in the `postgres_scripts` directory and mySQL in `mysql_scripts`.
+In this repository you find the scripts used for extracting the test cases of Postgres in the `postgres_scripts` directory and MySQL in `mysql_scripts`.

 Inside the `postgres_tests` directory you find the extracted test cases and our generated expected result files.

-Since the mySQL main test suite is very large, we only included a few extracted test here, which you'll find in `mysql_tests`.
+Since the MySQL main test suite is very large, we only included a few extracted test here, which you'll find in `mysql_tests`.
 All of the extracted test cases can be downloaded here: https://polybox.ethz.ch/index.php/s/NELgI95awuaNrTC

 After extracting the test suites a certain DBMS we execute them against the other DBMS using our `run_test.py` script, which is described further down below in this README.
 The script classifies the queries executed into three compatibility cases: SAME, ERROR and DIFFERENT.
 It also collects statistics.
 Summaries, query comparison logs and results of executing the test suite of one specific DBMS's test suite can be found in the corresponding '..._results' folder, i.e. the results of executing the Postgres Test Suite against all DBMS can be found in `postgres_results`.